Elisa Sednaoui: Nonprofit

-In 2013, Sednaoui created the Elisa Sednaoui Foundation, a nonprofit organization that promotes creative learning after-school programs for youngsters.
+In 2013, Sednaoui created the Elisa Sednaoui Foundation, a nonprofit organization providing creative learning after-school programs for youngsters.
 The foundation's pilot program, a music workshop for youngsters in Luxor, Egypt, took place in April, 2014.
 During a full school-week, local youngsters attended the workshop (organized with the support of Makan—the Egyptian Center For Culture and Arts—and fellow NPO MIMA Music), which consisted in creative, game-like activities that helped them write and record a full song.
+The foundation has since taken on the name Funtasia Impact, its main project.
+It is registered as a UK charitable incorporated organization (CIO).
+It offers underserved communities youth programs and educators building capacity.
+It is active in Italy through the entity Funtasia Italia founded in 2016 and in the United States, Funtasia Impact USA is registered 501c3 as of 2020.